zheng0xd/JATIC-internal-docs/docs/process/platforms/gitlab.md

 ### Getting added to groups

-The program use Gitlab groups to provide team-based and role-based access contol to different projects and repositories.
+The program use Gitlab groups to provide team-based and role-based access control to different projects and repositories.
 These groups are also used for managing calendar invitations, so that invitations do not need to be updated or forwarded when new team members join.

 After you have logged in to Gitlab, ensure that your team admin or program support adds you to the correct groups, corresponding to your team and roles.